wadelau/wadelau.github.io/hanjst/hanjst-seo.md

 ```

-So that template contents have been merged with actual values in server-side and its contents looks exactly like a pure HTML which is
+So that template contents have been merged with actual values in server-side and its contents looks exactly like a pure HTML which is welcome to search engines.

+The template file (eg08131528)

 ### Links